 In general, the big data platform receives a large amount of streaming data from input data streams such as data sensors, social networking, IoT devices and others.
 It is difficult to store such large amounts of streaming data hence, it should be processed immediately which requires a lot of computation cycles and memory resources.
 The scheduling for streaming mainly focus on minimizing latency.
-To illustrate requirements of stream task scheduling, let us take a hypothetical example where we have 4 computations to execute on a stream of messages with each computation taking t CPU time.
-Assume we have 4 CPUs available and the data rate is 1 msg per tCPU time.
-If we run all 4 tasks on a single CPU as shown in Fig. 1, it takes $t \times 4$ time to process one message and the computation cannot keep up with the stream using 1 CPU.
-So we need to load balance between the 4 CPUs and the order of the processing is lost unless explicitly programmed with locks to keep the state across 4 CPUs.
-But it is worth noting that the data remains in a single thread while the processing happens, thus preserving data locality.
-If we perform the schedule as in Fig. 1 the data locality is lost but the task locality is preserved.
+Fig. 1 shows a hypothetical example for illustrating the needs of task scheduling for streaming.
+Here the stream consists of messages coming at 1 msg per t time.
+We have 4 sequential tasks each requiring t time to process a single message.
+Lets assume we have 4 CPUs available for processing the messages.
+As shown in the bottom diagram of fig. 1, if we schedule these 4 task on each of the CPUs, we cannot process the messages with the given rate as it requires 4t time.
+If we schedule the tasks as shown in the top of fig. 1 with each task scheduled to a single CPU, we can achieve the required rate.

-Chen Men-meng et al. [29] states that the existing task scheduling algorithms for streaming processing fail to consider the links between the streaming tasks and the dynamic nature of the streaming process and the resources.
-Task scheduling should consider the availability of resource and the resource demand as an important parameter while scheduling streaming tasks.
-Also, it should give greater preference to the network parameters such as bandwidth and latency.
-Boyang Peng [30] said that streaming task components which communicate with each other should be scheduled close to the network proximity to avoid the network delay.
-However, the task scheduling for streaming jobs is considerably more difficult than batch jobs due to the continuous and dynamic nature of input data streams which requires unlimited processing time.
-Dawei Sun et al. [31] built a fault tolerant framework for guaranteeing the deadline in a big data streaming computing.
-They state that fault tolerance is an important metric for achieving the quality of service.
-Their proposed mechanism identifies the throughput and quantifies the system reliability of the stream graph.
-Subsequently, it allocates the tasks based on the fault tolerance aware and critical path scheduling technique.
-The proposed mechanism solves the trade-off between high fault tolerance and low response time for big data stream processing.
+Chen Men-meng et al. [29] states that the existing task scheduling algorithms for streaming processing fail to handle the links between the streaming tasks and the dynamic nature of the streaming process and the resources.
+It is essential to consider the status of the available resource and the demand for the resources while scheduling the streaming tasks.
+In addition to that, it is important to provide priority to the essential network parameters such as bandwidth and latency.
+Boyang Peng [30] discussed that the streaming tasks should be scheduled close to the network proximity to avoid the network delay which is communicating with each other.
+Moreover, task scheduling for streaming tasks is extremely difficult than batch jobs because of the nature of continuous and dynamic nature of input data that requires unlimited processing time.
+Dawei Sun et al. [31] designed a fault tolerant system which is mainly responsible for guaranteeing the deadline in a big data streaming computing.
+They stated that fault tolerance is an important metric for achieving the quality of service.
+Their proposed mechanism allocates the tasks based on the fault tolerance and critical path scheduling technique.
+Their proposed mechanism solves the trade-off between high fault tolerance and low response time for big data streaming jobs.